Chesapeake Bay Retriever

 Adult chessies should eat between 2 and 2.5 cups of dry food each day.
 With most dogs, you’ll want to divide their food into two meals.
 The exact amount of food your Chesapeake Bay Retriever will need will depend on his metabolism, age, activity level, and other factors.
 You can always consult with your veterinarian if you’re not sure how much you should be feeding your dog.

-Puppies have a smaller stomach, so they will need to eat smaller, more frequent meals.
+Puppies have smaller stomachs, so they will need to eat smaller, more frequent meals.
 Puppies between the ages of 8 and 12 weeks will need to eat four small meals, and puppies between the ages of 3 and 6 months should eat three small meals.
-By the time your puppy is 6 months, they should be fine eating just two meals a day.
+By the time your puppy is 6 months, it should be fine eating just two meals a day.

 Our choice at A-Z Animals of the best dog food for Chesapeake Bay Retrievers is Victor Super Premium Dog Food – Performance Dry Dog Food – 26% Protein.

 This is a premium, high-protein kibble with a broad nutritional profile.
-The real beef and chicken meat are natural sources of chondroitin sulfate and glucosamine for mobile joints.
-There are probiotics to ease digestion, and taurine which promotes heart health and keeps the eyes in good condition.
+Real beef and chicken meat are natural sources of chondroitin sulfate and glucosamine for mobile joints.
+There are probiotics to ease digestion and taurine which promotes heart health and keeps the eyes in good condition.